 * Click here for rating key

-Sullivan's Steakhouse Restaurant Review: This seemingly old-fashioned steakhouse resembles the joints of 1940’s Chicago or Miami.
+Sullivan's Steakhouse Restaurant Review: This seemingly old-fashioned steakhouse resembles the joints of 1940s Chicago or Miami.
 It is the upscale brainchild of the Lone Star chain.
-Named for the boxing champion of the nineteenth century, John L. Sullivan, the restaurant is decorated with sports photos and memorabilia.
+Named for the boxing champion of the 19th century, John L. Sullivan, the restaurant is decorated with sports photos and memorabilia.
 All entrées include a crisp wedge of iceberg lettuce with blue cheese dressing.
-Side orders of vegetables, particularly the hashed browns, are good.
+Side orders of vegetables, particularly the garlic horseradish mashed potatoes, are good.
 As you'd expect, the chilled martinis are satisfying.
-The $18.50 business lunch (soup or salad, plus filet mignon sliders, strip steak, crab cake po’ boy or salmon, with sides) gives expense account budgets a break.
+The $18.50 business lunch gives expense account budgets a break.
 Cap off a trip to the King of Prussia Mall with dinner, or make Sullivan's a destination in and of itself.